Barr says Trump was ‘responsible in the broad sense’ for Jan. 6 riot

 Jan.
 6 committee alleges Trump, allies engaged in potential ‘criminal conspiracy’ by trying to block Congress from certifying election

-“The reason for January 6th was that millions of people in our Country know the Election was Rigged and Stolen,” Trump said in a statement Thursday in response to a court filing by a House panel investigating the attack on the Capitol.
+In a statement Friday, Trump continued to repeat his false claims of election fraud.

+“Former Attorney General Bill Barr wouldn’t know voter fraud if it was staring him in the face—and it was,” Trump said.
+“The fact is, he was weak, ineffective, and totally scared of being impeached, which the Democrats were constantly threatening to do.”

-In its court filing, the House select committee asserted that Trump and key allies engaged in potential crimes during their effort to overturn the election by conspiring to defraud the United States and obstructing an official congressional proceeding.
+In a court filing Thursday, the House select committee investigating the attack on the Capitol asserted that Trump and key allies engaged in potential crimes during their effort to overturn the election by conspiring to defraud the United States and obstructing an official congressional proceeding.

 During a speech near the White House ahead of the rioting, Trump urged his supporters to go to the Capitol to send members of Congress a message and suggested he would accompany them.

-In his statement Thursday, Trump took a shot at Barr, saying he has been “afraid to even look” at his claims of election fraud.
+In a statement Thursday, Trump took a shot at Barr, saying he has been “afraid to even look” at his claims of election fraud.

 NBC said that Trump provided a statement in response to its interview of Barr in which Trump called Barr’s book “fake” and described Barr as a “coward,” a “big disappointment” and “lazy.”